jbhopkins/bioxtasraw/docs/source/tutorial/introduction.rst

 .. _atsas:

-*   ATSAS programs, >= v2.8.0 (for parts of :ref:`Section 2 <section2>` of
+*   ATSAS programs, >= v3.1.1 (for parts of :ref:`Section 2 <section2>` of
     the tutorial).

     *   Download and installation instructions are available from:
         `https://www.embl-hamburg.de/biosaxs/download.html <https://www.embl-hamburg.de/biosaxs/download.html>`_

     *   Requires a free registration for academic users.
-Industrial users must pay to use.
+Proprietary users must pay to use.

 Other useful materials
 ^^^^^^^^^^^^^^^^^^^^^^^